CA-APM/ca-apm-fieldpack-asm/README.md

 # CA APM App Synthetic Monitor Integration

 ## Description
-This field pack integrates metrics from CA App Synthetic Monitor (fka Cloud Monitor, WatchMouse) into CA APM.
+This extension integrates metrics from CA App Synthetic Monitor (fka Cloud Monitor, WatchMouse) into CA APM.
 It provides a lot more configuration flexibility and more information than the out-of-the-box extension that is provided in the CA APM product.

-Provide a short description of the field pack here.
-See [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) for markdown syntax.
+### Short Description
+This extension integrates metrics from CA App Synthetic Monitor (fka Cloud Monitor, WatchMouse) into CA APM.

 ## APM version
-This field pack has been tested with CA APM 9.7 and 10.0.
+This extension has been tested with CA APM 9.7 and 10.0.

 ## Supported third party versions
-This field pack has been tested with CA App Synthetic Monitor 8.5.
+This extension has been tested with CA App Synthetic Monitor 8.5.

 ## License
-This field pack is provided under the [Eclipse Public License - v 1.0](https://github.com/CA-APM/ca-apm-fieldpack-asm/blob/master/LICENSE) license.
+This extension is provided under the [Eclipse Public License - v 1.0](https://github.com/CA-APM/ca-apm-fieldpack-asm/blob/master/LICENSE) license.

 # Installation and Usage Instructions